AdisonTech/adison-cloud/README.md

 ![Architecture](https://raw.githubusercontent.com/AdisonTech/adison-cloud/master/doc/architecture.png "Adison Architecture")

 The Cloud and Gateway communicate using Meteor DDP.
-This is already built into meteor, and allows us efficient real-time communication to a gateway behind a firewall using standard HTTP ports.
+This is already built into meteor, and gives us efficient real-time communication to a gateway behind a firewall using standard HTTP(s) ports.

 ## Principles